-- (a) Trial Advocacy for Competition is an elective course for three semester hours of graded credit. - (b) The course satisfies the Professional Skills requirement. - (c) Evidence is a co-requisite. - (d) Students enrolled will need the approval of and be selected by the instructor(s) or Advocacy Director. - (e) The course will be capped at sixteen students. - (f) The instructor of the course shall have the discretion not to give a final examination. - (g) A student enrolled in this course is precluded from taking Trial Advocacy, § 2-464 (7368). - (h) In publications, the description of the course shall be approximately as follows:
+- (a) Trial Advocacy for Competition is an elective course for three semester hours of graded credit. - (b) The course satisfies the Advanced Practicum Requirement of the Professional Development Requirement. - (c) Evidence is a co-requisite. - (d) Students enrolled will need the approval of and be selected by the instructor(s) or Advocacy Director. - (e) The course will be capped at sixteen students. - (f) The instructor of the course shall have the discretion not to give a final examination. - (g) A student enrolled in this course is precluded from taking Trial Advocacy, § 2-464 (7368). - (h) In publications, the description of the course shall be approximately as follows: